What Is Men’s Executive Coaching — and Why Does It Matter?

 They often realize there’s a gap between being connected to or feeling successful with their emotions, with their relationships, and with a greater community, and possibly also with just feeling they’re living a life of fulfillment.

 If we both feel it’s worth a try, I ask men for a six-month commitment.
 It’s not in writing, so either one of us can quit at any time.
 But I set that up because I don’t want just to be doing a quick fix.
-I want to create fundamental change that is not just sustainable but generative, in which you, your nervous system, your emotions, and how you interact with people all change at a level where you’ve learned new principles and really new skills that are self-perpetuating.
+I want to create fundamental change that is not just sustainable but generative, in which you, your nervous system, your emotions, and how you interact with people all change at a level where you’ve learned new principles and new skills that are self-perpetuating.
 You keep refining those skills because they’re fundamental, and that’s something you could always continue to hone.

 Through the process of coaching, it weaves between integrating somatic awareness, somatic releases, and working with your relationships.
-A lot of what I do is give men simple homework to reinforce what we’re doing in the coaching session, but also to work on what’s happening live — what’s actually happening in your life.
-So you go out, create change in the session, practice that change, enhance it, and then come back — just like a good coach would.
-Okay, that was great.
-Well, let’s work on this particular little skill over here because I see that that’s where it started falling apart.
+A lot of what I do is give men simple homework to reinforce what we’re doing in the coaching session, but also to work on what’s happening live in the session or what’s actually happening in your life.
+So you go out, create change in the session, practice that change, enhance it, and then come back, just like a good coach would.
+“Okay, that was great.
+Well, let’s work on this particular little skill over here because I see that that’s where it started falling apart.”
 We keep honing that.

 Over a course of time, you’ve come up with a way to perfect your way of being in the world in such a manner that it just starts to stay with you.
 My ultimate goal for decades has been to get people so they don’t need me.
 Which doesn’t mean I’ll never see you again, but I don’t want to keep seeing you every week for the rest of your life.
 Honestly, I’d get bored, you’d get bored, and I certainly believe it’d be a waste of your time and money.